stevenaeola/gitpitch/prog/assessment_2_progblack_2021/README.md

 - Evidence of collaboration
 - Evidence of criticality about your own actions and assumptions

-# Guide for learners
+## Guide for learners

-Based on your experience, write a web page which explains to somebody else to to learn the skill.
+Based on your experience, write a Markdown document which explains to somebody else how to master the skill you have been learning.
+The report should be structured as follows

-- Why learn it
+- Motivation (10%): Why learn it
-- explain assumed knowledge and links to material to catch up
+- Beckground (10%): What do you need to know before starting, including links to material to catch up
-- appropriate links to external resources with commentary
+- Learning materials (10%): appropriate links to external resources with commentary
-- How useful is the skill, compared with the effort of learning it
+- Evaluation (10%): How useful is the skill, compared with the effort of learning it
-- Presentation
+- Presentation (10%)
-  - source in markdown
+  - written in markdown
   - appropriate choice of media (images, video)
   - clear writing appropriate for audience

+ The giode for learners should have a maximum total word count of 1500 words, as measured by the [Microsoft VS Code Word Count plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wordcount)

+## Submission

+Your learning log and your guide for learners should be held within a single private repository on github.
+In the repository you should include a README file including a link to the repository on github.
+You should submit the entire content of the repository.
+The repository on github must be accessible by me (username stevenaeola).
+Allow access to the repository through Settings - Manage Access - Invite a collaborator.
+Note that this does not affect the access to any code you may write, which would most likely be in a public repsoitory.